SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Anyone who enters the field will instantly notice its presence--their hair will start to stand on end, and most objects will begin building a static charge.

 Chakra: 24
 Upkeep: 6

-Area: CHA radius centered on self
+Area: CHA
 Speed: 13
 Seal Speed: 22

-Tags: Utility, AoE, Environmental
+Tags: Utility, AoE, Self, Environmental

 Effects:
-Using this does not break Stealth.

 So long as you maintain this Jutsu's upkeep, you are afflicted by Immobility 10, which can not be reduced or removed by any means.
 You can not end this Jutsu like normal; you must take a Speed 10, Delay 5 action to end this Jutsu's Upkeep.
 No actions can be performed so long as the Upkeep is maintained.
 Moving somehow or Being forcibly moved causes this Jutsu to end.
 Within the field, all chakra-based sensing (such as Byakugan's vision, chakra-sensory ninja, and the Yurokensei technique) receive \-10 to Awareness and Chakra Control checks for the purposes of sensing.
 Electronic and electrical devices in this area are also useless (Including a magnetized compass made using Raiton).

-The dampening also interferes with other lightning-based chakra, reducing the damage of all Raiton in its range to 50%.
+The damping also interferes with other lightning-based chakra, reducing the damage of all Raiton in its range to 50%.
 Finally, the large amounts of ambient lightning chakra interferes with earth-based chakra.
-Doton techniques in this area have their damage reduced by 40%, and their Chakra costs and Upkeeps (if relevant) increased by 6\.
+Doton techniques in this area have their damage reduced by 40%, and their Chakra costs and Upkeeps (if relevant) increased by 6.

 ### **Raiton: Amigumo \- Lightning Release: Spider Web**

 Chakra: 16
-Damage: 2d20\*1d6
+Damage: 2d20d1*2d6
-Area: 10 yards centered on self
+Area: 10
 Speed: 14
 Seal Speed: 15
 Special: Paralysis 2 for 20 ICs

-Tags: Damaging, AoE, Environmental
+Tags: Attack, Projectile, Energy

 Effects:

-Your movement is halved until your next action.

 If this Technique is the last attack you used, and you haven't performed any hand seals since the last time you used it, it does not require handseals.
-Additionally, every consecutive time this Technique is performed it gains \+1 Accuracy Bonus, \+4 chakra cost, and the Severity of the Paralysis increases by 1, and its Duration increases by 10\.
+Additionally, every consecutive time this Technique is performed it gains \+1 Accuracy Bonus, \+4 chakra cost, and the Severity of the Paralysis increases by 1, and its Duration increases by 10.
 These effects stack twice.
-So the second time this is used in a row, it becomes \+1 ACC, Chakra 20, Paralysis 3, Duration 30\.
-Then \+2 ACC, Chakra 24, Para 4, Duration 40\.
+So the second time this is used in a row, it becomes \+1 ACC, Chakra 20, Paralysis 3, Duration 30.
+Then \+2 ACC, Chakra 24, Para 4, Duration 40.

-When used consecutively, add half the damage of all previous consecutive uses for the purpose of determining wounds.
+When used consecutively, add half the damage of the highest of all previous consecutive uses for the purpose of determining wounds.
 For example, say you dealt 60, then 40, then 50 damage with it.
-For determining if you wounded your opponent, the first technique would be treated as 60 damage, the second as (40 \+ 60/2) \= 70, and the third as (50 \+ 60/2 \+ 40/2) \= 100\.
+For determining if you wounded your opponent, the first technique would be treated as 60 damage, the second as (40 \+ 60/2) = 70, and the third as (50 \+ 60/2) = 80.

 ### **Kangekiha \- Wave of Inspiration**